AI-READI/high-level-dataset-structure/main/v1.0.0/metadata_files/participants_specs.md

 These metadata files must be located at the highest-level/root-level of the dataset.

 ### Content
-For the exact specification provided in [BIDS v1.8.0](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html#participants-file) for the structure and content of these metadata files.
+Follow the exact specification provided in [BIDS v1.8.0](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html#participants-file) for the structure and content of these metadata files.
 The following keys must be included with an associated value:
 `participant_id`, `species`, `age`, `sex`, along with `strain` and `strain_rrid` if `species` is different than `homo sapiens`.
-Other keys should be included when relevant.
+Additional keys could be included when deemed necessary for the reuse of the dataset.